essay / Elle Loui August

 The moon is superior to the sun insofar as she has had the night to know he is not the only god in the universe.

-— Ariana Reines, ‘The Sand Book’ (2019)²
+— Ariana Reines, The Sand Book (2019)²

-‘The empire of design reinforces the idea that good design is good business that makes good people.
+The empire of design reinforces the idea that good design is good business that makes good people.
 This concept has been so successfully promoted that all design is thought to be good design.
 The word good no longer even needs to be said.
 The very word design already means “good” — as if we don’t need to think about the fact that the same concept is active in weapons, surveillance, invasions, policing, nationalism, incarceration, and terrorism.
-Good design might not be such a good thing.’4
+Good design might not be such a good thing.[4]

 Bo Bardi writes,

-‘The Moon has lost her countenance.
+The Moon has lost her countenance.
 Her gentle, irrational, poetic aspect has hardened into scientific reality, suggesting that man needs to seek his poetry elsewhere.
-Not in narcissitic meditations or in an endless revisiting of petty personal problems, but by taking stock of his work and his responsibilities, by giving up “politics” in favour of studying human problems, by replacing philanthropy with a recognition of human rights, by acquiring a grounding in technology that will enable him to tame the mechanism which he himself has created and which now threatens to destroy him.’5
+Not in narcissitic meditations or in an endless revisiting of petty personal problems, but by taking stock of his work and his responsibilities, by giving up “politics” in favour of studying human problems, by replacing philanthropy with a recognition of human rights, by acquiring a grounding in technology that will enable him to tame the mechanism which he himself has created and which now threatens to destroy him.[5]

-All of this “we”, “him” and “he” however, is an intrinsic part of what is at issue.
-As philosopher Yuk Hui asserts in his writing on technological diversity writ as cosmotechnics, ‘The misconception that technics can be considered some kind of universal remains a huge obstacle to understanding the global technological condition in general, and in particular the challenge it poses to non-European cultures.
-Without an understanding of this question, we will all remain at a loss, overwhelmed by the homogenous becoming of modern technology.’6
+The misconception that technics can be considered some kind of universal remains a huge obstacle to understanding the global technological condition in general, and in particular the challenge it poses to non-European cultures.
+Without an understanding of this question, we will all remain at a loss, overwhelmed by the homogenous becoming of modern technology.[6]

 In 2019 we witness the confrontation at Mauna Kea.
-If Bo Bardi were writing today, with contemporary thinking partners such as Colomina, Wigley and Yuk Hui, it is likely she again would read arrogance in the forceful manoeures at play in this most recent iteration of the space-knowledge-technology narrative of (largely) Western European science.
-For one cosmology to seek to exert its destructive force over another, following in pursuit of its own “noble” truth, says much about the world we have inherited.
+If Bo Bardi were writing today, with contemporary thinking partners such as Colomina, Wigley and Yuk Hui, it is likely she again would read arrogance in the forceful manoeuvres at play in this most recent iteration of the space–knowledge–technology narrative of (largely) Western European science.
+For one cosmology to seek to exert its destructive force over another, following in pursuit of its own ‘noble’ truth, says much about the world we have inherited.

 Elle Loui August / independent writer, researcher and curator